 Operations

 Following operations will be enabled:

-What is the volume of data and the frequency?

 All external limits can be fetched into this menu directly.
-Manuchar will have to confirm the

-Add – User can add Limit records.
-On click of Add, a pop-up will displayed.
+Create/Upload/Update– User can add Limit records.
+On click of Add, a pop-up will be displayed.
 User can enter all the required details and save the record.
 Business validations are performed at 2 levels – field level and during save.
 Field level validations are provided in the Field table above.
 Application will validate for Duplicate entry check.

 Modify